ADF/Cofilin family: Function

 The Arp2/3 complex and cofilin work together to reorganize the actin filaments in the cytoskeleton.
 Arp 2/3, an actin binding proteins complex, binds to the side of ATP-F-actin near the growing barbed end of the filament, causing nucleation of a new F-actin branch, while cofilin-driven depolymerization takes place after dissociating from the Arp2/3 complex.
 They also work together to reorganize actin filaments in order to traffic more proteins by vesicle to continue the growth of filaments.

 Cofilin also binds with other proteins such as myosin, tropomyosin, α-actinin, gelsolin and scruin.
-These proteins compete with cofilin for actin binding. Сofilin also play role in innate immune response.
+These proteins compete with cofilin for actin binding.
+Cofilin also play role in innate immune response.

 In a Model Organism

 ADF/cofilin is found in ruffling membranes and at the leading edge of mobile cells.
 In particular, ADF/cofilin promotes disassembly of the filament at the rear of the brush in Xenopus laevis lamellipodia, a protrusion from fibroblast cells characterized by actin networks.
 Subunits are added to barbed ends and lost from rear-facing pointed ends.
 Increasing the rate constant, k, for actin dissociation from the pointed ends was found to sever actin filaments.
 Through this experimentation, it was found that ATP or ADP-Pi are probably involved in binding to actin filaments.